Emerging Themes in Africa Startup

 A large number of Africans still do not have access to financial services.
 70% of people in sub-saharan Africa do have a bank account.
 In Nigeria, a country where technologically adoption is more advanced has 61% of the adult population un- or underbanked.

 The business models of banks means they lack the incentive to serve rural areas with low value customers who are expensive to acquire and service

 Access to a bank account and other financial services will have a ripple effect allowing access to other services such as lending, insurance, health care, investment products and all other services.

-The companies that win will companies that utilise and enable alternative data collection and analytics which allows use of not-so-traditional means of accessing users.
+The companies that will win are companies that utilise and enable alternative data collection and analytics which allows use of not-so-traditional means of evaluating users.
 Also, companies that have access to this demography will be hugely valuable.
 For example, micro-lending platforms can mine their data to understand the demography of borrowers can help on-board them to other financial services.

-Additionally, if a financial institution can plug into data sources available to startups through various APIs, they can create alrernative products that would serve the un-banked.
+Additionally, if a financial institution can plug into data sources available to startups through various APIs, they can create alternative products that would serve the un-banked.

 One startup that excites me is Pezesha.
 Pezesha seeks to financially empower low-income earners by connecting them to credit providers.
 Pezesha does the grunt work in the ecosystem.
 They have an infrastructure for educating and scoring borrowers, after which they match good and quality borrowers with lenders.

-RibyFinance intrigues me, because the company meets the informal sector where they are, in their co-operatives, social savings groups and associations.
+RibyFinance is interesting because the company meets the informal sector where they are, in their co-operatives, social savings groups and associations.
 Co-operatives are informal and has provided financial services such as lending, savings, underwriting to it users.
 These groups have shared aspirations and goals.
 This space one to keep an eye on.